How To Connect a Domain to Wix: Step-by-Step Guide

 Verify Your Email Still Works

 If you switched to the nameserver method, Wix now controls your domain's DNS.
-This can break email services that were set up at your registrar (like G Suite or Zoho Mail).
+This can break email services that were set up at your registrar (like Google Workspace or Zoho Mail).
 After propagation, send yourself a test email to your custom domain address to confirm it still delivers.
-If email stops working, you will need to re-add your email provider's MX records inside the Wix DNS panel under Settings > Domains > Advanced.
+If email stops working, re-add your email provider's MX records inside the Wix DNS panel under Settings > Domains > Advanced.
+If you do not have email hosting set up yet and want a professional address at your domain, Wix email forwarding lets you receive messages at your custom domain and forward them to an existing inbox, included free with any Wix Premium plan.

 Check Propagation With a DNS Tool

-If you later decide to switch to a different domain entirely, see our guide on how to change your domain name on Wix for the full migration process including 301 redirects and SEO recovery.
+If you later decide to switch to a different domain entirely, see our guide on how to change your domain name on Wix for the full migration process including 301 redirects and SEO recovery steps.

-Conclusion: How To Connect A Domain To Wix
+How To Connect A Domain To Wix: Summary

 * read the rest of the post and open up an offer